hitsthings/soy-grunt-task/README.md

 grunt.loadNpmTasks('grunt-soy');
 ```

-Configure the soy task in your initConfig call (these are the defaults):
+Configure the soy task in your initConfig call (everything is optional, these are the defaults):

 ```javascript
 grunt.initConfig({